-Senior Year: Bus.
-M419, Bus.
-M439 (intern program during summer preceding senior year highly recommended but not required); two courses from the following group: Bus.
-M402, M405, M408, M415, M418, M426, M450.
-Junior- and Senior-year Electives: Junior- and senior-year electives must include three courses in the Department of Home Economics, selected from the following: H168, H207, H275, H307, H311, H401, and H413.
-Merchandising management majors also are urged to consider work in psychology, sociology, anthropology, and related disciplines; likewise, additional work in mathematics is strongly recommended.
+Junior and Senior Year: Bus.
+M419.
+(Bus.
+M439 intern program highly recommended but not required); three courses from the following group: Bus.
+M402, M405, M415, M426, M450; two courses from the following group: H.Econ.
+H207, H311, H401, H413, H168, H286.
 Marketing/Advertising (offered at Bloomington) Adviser: Robert E. Smith The advertising curriculum provides an educational foundation for those persons preparing for careers in which advertising may play a major role.
-Such careers include work in the management of advertising; in advertising sales; in product management with those firms where strong emphasis is placed on advertising; or in specialized areas of copy layout, design, or production.
-Employment in these careers may be with advertising departments of manufacturing, distributing, or retailing firms; with media including television stations, newspapers, or magazines; with advertising agencies; or with companies dealing in specialized aspects of advertising and sales promotion.
+Such careers include work in the management of advertising; in advertising sales; in product management with those firms where strong emphasis is placed on advertising, or in specialized areas of copy layout, design, or production.
+Employment in these careers may be with advertising departments of manufacturing, distributing, or retailing firms; with media including television stations, newspapers, or magazines; with advertising agencies, or with companies dealing in specialized aspects of advertising and sales promotion.
 Because the advertising function in a business firm constitutes part of a total marketing program, the advertising curriculum provides, first of all, a base of general business studies with additional concentration in marketing.
 The capstone of this program is a modest degree of specialization in advertising courses.
 Course Requirements Junior Year: Bus.
-M303.

-Junior and/or Senior Year: Two courses from: Bus.
-M402, M405, M408, M419, M426 (Bus.
+M303; two courses from: Bus.
+M402, M405, M419, M426 (Bus.
 M405 strongly recommended).
 Senior Year: Bus.
-M415, M418; choice of one from: Eng.
-W203, W303; F.A.
-F100, F101, S250, S251; Journ.
-C200, J335, J420; Tel.
+M415, M418, choice of one from: Eng.
+W203, W303, F.A.
+F100, F101, S250, S351; Journ.
+C200, J320, J330, J335; Tel.
 C200, R204, R304.
 Electives: Students following the advertising curriculum are urged to select additional work in behavioral science and should select advanced general education and advertising work in consultation with their adviser.
 The advertising electives selected should be relatively limited in number and in line with abilities and career interests.
 Insurance (offered at Bloomington) Advisers: Joseph M. Belth, John D. Long Business management has to be undertaken without a knowledge of what the future holds.
 Students of insurance learn to make allowances for untoward events.
 They become familiar with the concept of risk and with the concept of insurance as a critically important social device used in the enterprise system to neutralize adversity.
 The curriculum affords students the opportunity to prepare for exciting and responsible careers in the management of risk.
 Some students choose to use the fundamentals of their education in a segment of the insurance industry.
 Others, in the growing field of risk management, assume responsibility for the use of insurance by business organizations.
-The curriculum embodies the study of the several types of insurance including life-health and property-liability.
+The curriculum embodies the study of the several types of insurance including lifehealth and property-liability.
 Attention is also given to the allied concept of suretyship.
 The introductory course at the undergraduate level is open to all students with junior standing.
 Advanced undergraduate courses in property-liability and life-health insurance build on the introductory treatment.
 Course Requirements Junior Year: Bus.
-A206, or other accounting course with consent of adviser; N300, N310, Senior Year: Bus.
-N413, N423.
+A206, or other accounting course with consent of adviser; N300, N310, N320.
+Senior Year: Bus.
+N490 (N302 recommended).